2.5 GenAI Prompting

 Review the following draft email message written to employees at a mid-sized business and provide suggestions on how it can be improved.
 Offer suggestions to improve the approach, idea development, tone, organization, and inclusivity.
 Suggest any other additional content that would be useful to achieve the stated purpose.

-[The user would then input the draft message and the prompt asking for a review by the genAI application, which would then respond with suggestions for improvement.]
+[The user would input the draft message followed by the prompt asking for a review by the genAI application, which would then respond with suggestions for improvement.]

 Example 2

-A brief, mid-value business-related prompt submitted to Copilot with Bing:
+A brief, mid-value business-related prompt submitted to Copilot:

 Draft an email message to colleagues reminding them of the recent company sustainability initiative that encourages car pooling.
 You should mention the benefits and include an incentive.

-Draft email message created by Copilot with Bing using the Professional mode on January 23, 2024.
+Draft email message created by Copilot using the Professional mode on January 23, 2024.

 Subject: Carpooling for a greener future